52ForPeerReview/52ForPeerReview.github.io/.github/README.md

 ```
-Challenge to publish one project per weak for peer review for a whole year
+Challenge to publish one project per week for peer review for a whole year
 Copyright (C) 2020 S0AndS0

 This program is free software: you can redistribute it and/or modify